 1. Clarity of Mandate, Purpose, Issues, and Process

 When working in meetings, the purpose of the team and of the meeting must be clear.
 If the meeting’s purpose is not in line with its intended goal, then teams will gain nothing by holding the meeting.
 One way to enforce the purpose of the meeting is to state explicitly the purpose of each meeting before it begins, ensuring that each team member is aligned to a common goal.
-On the individual meeting basis, the issues discussed must be clear and understood by the decision-makers.
-One way to make sure that the issues are known, is to create an agenda and to make a copy for each member.
+On an individual meeting basis, the issues discussed must be clear and understood by the decision-makers.
+One way to make sure that the issues are known is to create an agenda and to make a copy for each member.

 2. Order and Decorum

 Controlling the order in a meeting is easier said than done.
-Overall, there there must be a few requirements for the participants.
+Overall, there must be a few requirements in place for the participants.
 First, each member should be able to speak without interruption.
 Second, each member should be respectful to his or her peers.
-Having a history of respect and trust in a team is the number one indicator of the success of a team.
+Having a history of respect and trust in a team is the number one indicator of the success of that team.
 Maintaining order and respect in meetings can take your team to the next level and push innovation more rapidly.

 3. Productivity and Forward Movement

 “A good meeting moves forward at an appropriate pace allowing the members to make timely progress along a predefined agenda. … The general premise is that time is money and meetings are expensive.”
 (37)

 To increase the productivity of a meeting many steps can be taken beforehand.
 One of these steps is making an agenda that is well structured to keep the discussion on track and moving forward.
 During the meeting recording, all the action items and decisions can lead to an improvement in productivity as each member won’t be lost afterwards.

 4. Flexibility and Creative Thinking